-During fights, people may say things to their partners in the heat of the moment that they don’t sincerely mean.
+If you have a partner with anger issues (or if you’re the one who does), they may say things in the heat of the moment that they don’t sincerely mean.
 An ultimatum might come out at a time like this: “I’ve had it!
 If this doesn’t change, I’m out!”

 When speaking from a place of anger like this, we may express ideas more harshly than we need to.
 One study found that older couples who had been married longer argued less than newer couples.
 When they did argue, their arguments focused on finding solutions instead of attacking each other.

-If you’re angry and having trouble speaking to your partner with kindness, take some time to cool off before resuming the conversation.
+There are ways to control anger and handle stress.
+If you’re having trouble speaking to your partner with kindness, take some time to cool off before resuming the conversation.
 One way to do this is to go for a walk and come back once you feel you have regained some self-control.

 4. Is My Partner Working On Themselves?